comwrap/comwrap-fe-test-task/README.md

 You can use any tools you like to help you complete the challenge.

-The user should be able to:
+The users should be able to:

 - See how many question there are left to answer
 - See how many questions they have answered correctly / incorrectly